Swing Patrol's Home Sessions features a huge variety of dance content: Lindy hop, Solo Charleston, Balboa, Shag, sl… https://t.co/Ym3b50FpXb

 Swing Patrol Code of Conduct

-1. This is a welcoming environment for everyone, regardless of gender/gender identity, sexual orientation, race, age, disability, physical appearance, religion etc.
+1. This is a welcoming environment for everyone, regardless of race, age, gender identity, sexual orientation, marital status, religion, employment status, physical appearance, physical or mental ability.

 We do not tolerate harassment of any kind, verbal, physical, emotional or sexual.
 If you harass someone, you will be asked to leave.
 It is always at our discretion and judgment.
 So don’t do it.

-2. In keeping with the above, we won’t tolerate the use of misogynistic, misandrist, homophobic, transphobic, ageist, ableist, or racist language.
+2. In keeping with the above, we won’t tolerate the use of racist, ageist, misogynistic, misandrist, homophobic, transphobic, or ableist language.
 It’s not only wrong, but embarrassing and plain rude.

 4. While dancing, either in class or on the social floor, do not offer unsolicited dance advice to your fellow dancers.
 In our experience the people who do this are usually wrong (and always annoying).